Search Easicat Log into your account

 Calling all cookbook lovers & food enthusiasts!
 The library’s new recipe club is looking for members!
 Gourmet chef skills are not required- it’s a great way to learn from others and share your best tips while testing out fun new recipes!

+Bring samples and a copy of the recipe to share with the group.
 Registration is required for participation in this group.
 Join us any time!

 (Lego Lab will take place on the second Wednesday of each month)